patbeagan1/MaintenenceKeep/Readme.md

 ## Limitations

-This is a quick and dirty server which is intended to have less than 100 tasks, and be shared within one household.
-It would need to be refactored to be used for other use cases.
+This is a quick and dirty server which was intended to have less than 100 tasks, and be shared within one household.
+It may not scale very well if you have too many concurrent connections, or too many tasks to complete.

 ## How to read the data file